Cervical screening: Europe

-Most countries suggest or offer screening between the ages of 25 to 64.
+Most countries suggest or offer screening between the ages of 25 and 64.
 According to the 2015 European guidelines for cervical cancer screening, routine HPV primary screening should not begin under 30 years of age.
-Primary testing for oncogenic HPV can be used in a population-based programme for cervical cancer screening.
-In England, the NHS cervical screening programme is available to women aged 25 to 64; women aged 25 to 49 receive an invitation every 3 years and women aged 50 to 64 receive an invitation every 5 years to undergo HPV testing.
+Primary testing for oncogenic HPV can be used in a population-based program for cervical cancer screening.
+In England, the NHS cervical screening program is available to women aged 25 to 64; women aged 25 to 49 receive an invitation every 3 years and women aged 50 to 64 receive an invitation every 5 years to undergo HPV testing.
 If there is a positive HPV test result, then patients undergo further cytology (Pap smear).

 United States

-Screening is recommended for women between ages 21–65, regardless of age at sexual initiation or other high-risk behaviors.
-For healthy women aged 21–29 who have never had an abnormal Pap smear, cervical cancer screening with cervical cytology (Pap smear) should occur every 3 years, regardless of HPV vaccination status.
-The preferred screening for women aged 30–65 is "co-testing", which includes a combination of cervical cytology screening and HPV testing, every 5 years.
-However, it is acceptable to screen this age group with a Pap smear alone every 3 years or with an FDA-approved primary high risk HPV test every 5 years.
-In women over the age of 65, screening for cervical cancer may be discontinued in the absence of abnormal screening results within the prior 10 years and no history of high-grade lesions.
-Management of screening results is based on recommendations by the American College of Obstetricians and Gynecologists and other professional organizations.
+In the US, doctors follow the guidelines of both the American College of obstetrics and Gynecology (ACOG) or the United States Preventative Services Task Force (USPSTF) for cervical cancer screening, which are primarily stratified by age.
+Screening is recommended for women between ages 21 and 65 every 3 years using cervical cytology, regardless of age at sexual initiation or other high-risk behaviors.

+The age-based recommendations by both institutions are as follows: